Brain-Development-and-Disorders-Lab/headsup/unity/README.md

 `HeadsupServer.cs` implements a WebSocket server on the headset for real-time communication with the client control panel (default address: `localhost:4444`).
 The server handles the following message types:

+* `active`: Returns a boolean indicating if the server is responsive
-* `status`: Sends a JSON object containing:
+* `status`: Sends a JSON object containing experiment status from ExperimentManager
-  - Device information (name, model, battery level)
-  - Experiment progress (current block, trial number, total trials)
-  - Fixation state
 * `logs`: Streams Unity console output to the client
-* `screenshot`: Captures and sends the current camera view
+* `screenshot`: Captures and sends the current camera view from all capture sources
-* `enable_fixation`/`disable_fixation`: Toggles the fixation point
+* `enable_fixation`/`disable_fixation`: Toggles the fixation requirement
 * `kill`: Safely terminates the experiment

-`HeadsupServer.cs` should be attached to a GameObject in the scene.
+`HeadsupServer.cs` should be attached to a GameObject in the scene that also has an `ExperimentManager` component.
 The server automatically manages WebSocket connections and message handling.

 ## Screenshot Component